-^{(3) 4338618} is a portfolio holding company which is owned by Mrs. Janine Bombardier, Mrs. Huguette B. Fontaine and Mr. J.R.
+- (3) 4338618 is a portfolio holding company which is owned by Mrs. Janine Bombardier, Mrs. Huguette B. Fontaine and Mr. J.R.
 André Bombardier, through respective holding companies which they control and, in the case of Mrs. Janine Bombardier, a trust to her benefit and the benefit of her issue.
-Mr. J.R.
-André Bombardier is currently a director of the Company but he will not be standing for re-election at the Meeting.
-To replace him, Mr. Charles Bombardier is nominated for election as a director at the Meeting.

-(4) Based upon an alternative monthly report dated November 8, 2019.
-Represents shares held by Fidelity Management & Research Company, FMR Co., Inc., Fidelity Management Trust Company, FIAM LLC, Fidelity Institutional Asset Management Trust Company, Strategic Advisers LLC, FIL Limited, Crosby Advisors LLC, Fidelity SelectCo, LLC and Fidelity (Canada) Asset Management ULC (collectively, "Fidelity").
+Mr. Charles Bombardier, the son of Mr. J.R.
+André Bombardier is currently a director of the Company and will be standing for re-election at the Meeting. - (4) CDPQ is a long-term institutional investor that manages funds primarily for public and parapublic pension and insurance plans.
+CDPQ invests these funds globally and across different asset classes namely, equity markets, private equity, infrastructure, real estate and fixed income. - (5) Based upon an alternative monthly report dated April 9, 2021.
+Represents shares held by Fidelity Management & Research Company LLC, Fidelity Management Trust Company, Strategic Advisers LLC, Crosby Advisors LLC, FIAM LLC, Fidelity Institutional Asset Management Trust Company, Fidelity Investments Canada ULC and FIL Limited, (collectively, "Fidelity"). - (6) Based upon an alternative monthly report dated February 8, 2021.
+Represents shares held by Mackenzie Financial Corporation ("Mackenzie").